bon-ami/jirrit/README.md

 # jirrit
 ## Command line parameters
  - `-h` help message
- - `-v` verbose logging
+ - `-v` logging enabled.
+Most actions need logging.
  - `-vv` verbose messages
  - `-vvv` verbose messages with network I/O
  - `-c string` provide a config file.
 It defaults to jirrit.xml under current dir or home dir.
- - `-i string` provide an issue ID.
-Some actions are subjected to a certain issue.
+ - `-i string` provide an issue ID or assignee.
+Some actions are subjected to a certain issue or issues.
 Enter it when running or as a command param.
+ - `-b string` provide a branch.
  - `-l string` provide a log file.
 It defaults to jirrit.log under current dir.
 ## Config xml
   As shown in example.xml, root name is jirrit.<BR>